ManuelDev1810/SignalR-Chat/README.md

 - Docker
 - Blazor Server (With .Net 5)

-## Instrucctions to install the application :
+## Instrucctions to install and run the application :

 - Download the project or clone it
 - Install Docker, you can have it from here: (https://www.docker.com/products/docker-desktop)